ChatGPT & AI in

 4. Compromising negotiation style

 The compromising negotiation style happens when both parties meet in the middle.
 Both you and your opponent don’t really get what you want.
 But none is ‘losing’ either.
-It’s a classic ‘let’s split the difference’.
+It’s classic ‘let’s split the difference’.

 Use this style if: